KooperL/marketo-developer.en/help/javascript-api/examples.md

 ## Hide Form After Successful Submission

-This example does not take the visitor to the follow up page or reload the current page.  [[View Example](form-examples/example1.html)]
+This example does not take the visitor to the follow up page or reload the current page.

 ```javascript
 MktoForms2.loadForm("//app-ab00.marketo.com", "785-UHP-775", 1057, function(form) {